These are the Best Android Phones to buy in February 2021: Galaxy S21 Ultra, OnePlus 8 Pro, and more!

 Best overall camera phone: Huawei P40 Pro+

-Unfortunately, the Huawei P40 Pro+ cannot run core Google Mobile Services apps due to the ongoing sanctions placed by the US government, so be sure you weigh the pros and cons before considering one.
+However, Huawei’s image processing isn’t everyone’s cup of tea, so it really comes down to preference, but no matter what, the P40 Pro+ camera system is one of the most accomplished around even a year later.
+Unfortunately, the Huawei P40 Pro+ also cannot run core Google Mobile Services apps due to the ongoing sanctions placed by the US government, so be sure you weigh the pros and cons before considering one.

 Best Android phone for Gaming: Asus ROG Phone 3

 If you’re into mobile gaming, then look no further than the Asus ROG Phone 3, which we named “the king of gaming smartphones” in our review.
 So what makes this a gaming beast?
 Let’s start with the 144Hz display, which the handset can maintain without micro-stutters.
 Throw in a massive 6,000 mAh battery to handle that refresh rate without sacrificing battery life.
 Then add functional shoulder buttons named “AirTriggers” that give extra control to first-person shooters in ways most normal smartphones cannot, and a bunch of optional accessories that add further controls, and you have the most equipped smartphone to handle gaming at a high level.

 Of course, when you’re done gaming, the ROG Phone 3 works fine as a regular smartphone too, with a reliable camera system, Snapdragon 865+, and 16GB of RAM, no app will bog this thing down.